Call Today! 888-234-8376

 - How long of an elimination period are you comfortable with?
 Typical options are 0, 20, 30, 60, 90, 180 or 365 calendar days.
 You must pay out of pocket for expenses prior to the end of the elimination period.

 - Do you need inflation protection as part of your long term care insurance?
 Your premium will increase but so will your coverage.
-With high inflation rates currently hovering around 4% for for nursing homes, a long term care insurance inflation rider may just be what you need.
+With high inflation rates currently hovering around 4% for nursing homes, a long term care insurance inflation rider may just be what you need.

 - Does your long term care insurance come with a waiver of premium rider?
 Some do, but not all.
 A waiver of premium rider will waive all premiums after a set period laid out in your policy.
 It is good to know if your policy has a waiver of premium rider and how long after qualifying for your long term care insurance benefit until the rider goes into effect.

 Is there a difference between LTC insurance and Chronic Illness insurance?